in Academic Admissions

 What is the proposal preparation?

-Proposal are to be submitted via the submission portal.
+Proposal are to be submitted via the submission portal after having your LOI accepted.
 Applications may be uploaded as PDFs or by filling out the required fields.
 More information about how to prepare, and submit your application to the Alo Grant can be found on our submission platform, the link is here.

 How is the selection reviewed?